 How much does Pexels cost?

-For us at Easy Web, this is a major asset.
-Whether you're a freelance designer, a small agency juggling your budget, or even a large organization looking to optimize costs without sacrificing quality, Pexels is an invaluable resource.
-It's the perfect tool for anyone who needs high-impact images quickly, without breaking the client's budget.
-A real game-changer in our day-to-day projects.
+.For us at Easy Web, this is a major asset.
+Whether you're a freelance designer, a small agency juggling your budget, or even a large structure looking to optimize costs without sacrificing quality, Pexels is an invaluable resource.
+It's the perfect tool for anyone who needs high-impact images, quickly, without breaking the client's budget.
+A real game-changer in the day-to-day running of our projects.

-What are the key features of Pexels?
+What are Pexels' key features?

 Is it reliable and secure?